uvarc/rc-website/content/userinfo/faq/rivanna-faq.md

 ## How do I check allocation usage of individual group members?
 Please visit [here](/userinfo/hpc/slurm/#usage-report) to see how to generate an allocation usage report.

+## I submitted a job and received an error “Invalid account or account/partition combination specified”.
+What should I do?
+All resource requests through the Open OnDemand interactive apps or through slurm batch jobs require you to specify an allocation for your job.
+If you do not input an allocation name, you will get this error.

+If you are experiencing this error and you have input an allocation, verify what allocations you are a part of as described [here](#how-do-i-check-my-allocation-status-on-rivanna).
+Verify that you are inputting the allocation name exactly as you see it all in lowercase.

 ## I submitted a job and receive an error "Insufficient balance.
 Applying funds failure for JobId=".
 What should I do?
 The error indicates that your allocation group does not have enough service units to execute the job.
 Check your allocation status as described [here](#how-do-i-check-my-allocation-status-on-rivanna).
 Also verify that your allocation has not expired, see [here](#how-do-i-check-an-allocations-expiration-date).